LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/laser_transfers.md

 * seed list
 {:toc}

-## Data/File Import
+## Import

-The DAT can facilitate transfers from third parties and project members directly to the LASER environment.
+The DAT can facilitate transfers of code & data files from third parties and project members directly to the LASER environment.

 To initiate a file import, send an email to the DAT group inbox [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk) making sure to include the following details:
 - the name and/or number of the destination VRE